 1. KEEP IT CASUAL

-Don’t get wrapped up in grids, tape measures and hammers.
+Don’t get wrapped up in grids, tape measures, and hammers.
 A relaxed gallery wall creates a casual yet connected display for one large focal point.
-Each frame doesn’t have to match up neatly but ensure there is still a balance between sizes.
+Each frame doesn’t have to match up neatly but ensures there is still a balance between sizes.
 Make a point of keeping it personal.
-A collection of art could be made up of your own photos, drawings and other memories: there’s no reason why a holiday pic can’t go next to a Picasso.
+A collection of art could be made up of your own photos, drawings, and other memories: there’s no reason why a holiday pic can’t go next to a Picasso.

 Go big!
 Oversized prints always make a statement, and enhance accents of colour as well as setting the tone for the rest of your decor.
 If your room is fairly monochrome, a burst of colour within the art will pop even more, and simple typography prints will add a striking graphic element.

 Alternatively, match your art to the room instead of contrasting it.
 We love how this decor has incorporated the cloud print into the colour scheme to create a brooding, dramatic display.
-This amazing print Cloud Play I is now available to by at RSG!
+This amazing print Cloud Play I is now available to buy at RSG and the Electric Blue Tough Girl Electronic Art Print (pictured below) is a giant modern piece of striking artwork.

 Art in the home doesn’t have to be restricted to picture frames.
-This Frida Kahlo piece spotted at the MOMA features a delicately framed self portrait and a mirror, and made us rethink ways in which to display our art at home.
-Mirrors, wall hangings and even lighting can definitely take part in your art display.
+This Frida Kahlo piece spotted at the MOMA features a delicately framed self-portrait and a mirror, and made us rethink ways in which to display our art at home.
+Mirrors, wall hangings, and even lighting can definitely take part in your art display.
 We love the idea of incorporating neon lighting into a picture wall for a showstopping centerpiece.
+Our co-founder Jane Rockett framed her beautiful Christian Lacroix playing cards (read the how-to here) which make a totally unique piece of art and is really cost effective, too.

 5. THE BACKDROP